 “No flashes!” can be heard over and over by museum guards.

 I wonder what makes it so beautiful.
 Is it the psychedelic swirls of midnight blues and brilliant yellows?
 Is it because Van Gogh took the vastness of the heavens and brought them down to an almost childlike sense of wonder?
-Is it because so many know the struggle behind the art — the bouts of psychosis, anxiety and depression?
+Is it because so many know the struggle behind his art — the bouts of psychosis, anxiety and depression?

 Van Gogh sold one painting in his lifetime with the help of his brother Theo, an art dealer.
 After his death, Theo died six months later, but Theo’s widow worked to bring Vincent the recognition he deserved.
 After a showing of his work, his fame grew.